osg-htc/docs/docs/data/run-frontier-squid-container.md

 proxy software](http://squid-cache.org) that is optimized for use with applications on the Worldwide LHC Computing Grid (WLCG).
-It has [many advantages](https://twiki.cern.ch/twiki/bin/view/Frontier/InstallSquid#Why_use_frontier_squid_instead_o) over regular squid for common pool applications, especially Frontier and CVMFS.
+It has [many advantages](https://twiki.cern.ch/twiki/bin/view/Frontier/InstallSquid#Why_use_frontier_squid_instead_o) over regular squid for common distributed computing applications, especially Frontier and CVMFS.
 The OSG distribution of frontier-squid is a straight rebuild of the upstream frontier-squid package for the convenience of OSG users.